Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 The Ho Chi Minh Statue and People’s Committee Building, District 1

 The following list of attractions is not exhaustive.
 These are all within walking distance of the Ho Chi Minh Statue.
+Here’s my full guide to things to do in HCMC and sample itineraries for three days and one day in HCMC.

 Every attraction link opens its location on Google Maps.